ikeali/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script prints the absolute path of current directory
+a script to display the contents list of your current directory.